krishna-ananth/Robot-Learning-Classification-Detection-and-Recognition/README.md

 # Robot-Learning-Classification-Detection-and-Recognition
 The aim of this project is to use algorithms that can be used towards robotic grasping and manipulation.
-This project is divided into three parts, namely Classification, Detection, and Recognition.
-All these parts have been tackled with the algorithms which I thought would best suit the problem at hand.
+This project is divided into three parts, namely Classification, Detection, and Recognition.Scale-invariant Feature Transform (SIFT), K-means clustering algorithm, and Support Vector Machines have been used to tackle the problems at hand.